indocsec/backdoor/README.md

 ---

-## ⚠️ DISCLAIMER
+## ⚠️ Disclaimer

-This tool is for **authorized, legal use only**.
-Do **not** use this on systems you don't own or control.
+This tool is intended for **authorized, legal use only**.
+Do **not** use this on systems you do not own or control.

-Misuse of this tool may result in violation of computer crime laws.
+Misuse of this tool may violate computer crime laws in your jurisdiction.
+The author is **not responsible** for any misuse or damage caused by unauthorized deployment.

 ---

 ## ✨ Features

-- ✅ No PHP sessions — uses HMAC token with optional cookie
+- ✅ No PHP sessions — uses short-lived HMAC token (optional HttpOnly cookie)
-- ✅ Secure base directory jail (path-safe join + symlink escape prevention)
+- ✅ Secure base directory jail (path-safe join + symlink escape protection)
+- ✅ Fully self-contained in a single file (`backup.php`)
-- ✅ Clean dark UI with mobile-friendly responsive layout
+- ✅ Clean dark UI with responsive layout
+- ✅ Upload, Edit, Delete, Rename, Move, Copy, New File, Mkdir
-- ✅ Zip/Unzip to current folder
+- ✅ Zip/Unzip support (to current folder)
-- ✅ Chmod (with optional recursive)
+- ✅ CHMOD with optional recursion
-- ✅ Create, Rename, Move, Copy, Edit, Delete files/folders
-- ✅ Bulk select + delete/zip
+- ✅ Bulk select + delete or zip
-- ✅ CSRF protection on all mutations
+- ✅ Built-in CSRF protection
-- ✅ Optional IP binding
+- ✅ Optional IP binding for token
-- ✅ Fully self-contained in 1 file (`backup.php`)
+- ✅ Works on hardened environments

 ---

 ## 🛠️ Requirements

 - PHP 7.2 or higher
-- `ZipArchive` PHP extension enabled
+- `ZipArchive` PHP extension must be enabled

 ---